franciscoxavier04/pm-BIM/docs/system-admin-guide/authentication/openid-providers/README.md

 2. Navigate to *Administration* -> *Authentication* and choose -> *OpenID providers*.
    - **Click** the green *+ OpenID Connect provider* button
    - **Choose** Choose the option **Microsoft Entra**
    - Set display name **Microsoft Entra**.
 Please note that if you change this value, the redirect URI in step 1) might change.
-The redirect URI is shown in (TODO)
+The redirect URI is shown in the side panel on the right side once you saved the configuration.
    - Set the **Tenant**: By default, OpenProject will use the Microsoft Graph API endpoint to perform user info requests.
      For that, you will need to enter the correct tenant identifier for your Azure instance.
      To find the correct value for your instance, [please see this guide](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc#find-your-apps-openid-configuration-document-uri).